 Looking to migrate to a standardised hosting platform for its local clients, web development specialist and content management platform provider Silverstripe engaged Lancom Technology for the creation of an automated framework accelerating the migration from legacy hosts into the selected Amazon Web Services environment.
-The successful delivery of the migration solution means Silverstripe is ready to take the websites of significant clients including government departments into a more modern, more capable future powered by one of the world’s leading Platform as a Service providers.
+The successful delivery of the migration solution means Silverstripe is ready to take the websites of significant clients into a more modern, more capable future powered by one of the world’s leading Platform as a Service providers.
 In so doing, Silverstripe is looking forward to standardising its hosting, easing skills requirements while accelerating innovation through a common platform allowing innovations and developments for any one customer to extend to all others.

 Headquartered in Wellington and founded in 2000, Silverstripe offers a range of services including website strategy, UX and visual design, web application development and cloud hosting.
 The company has also developed and offers the free open-source content management systems Silverstripe CMS used by hundreds of thousands of customers around the world.

 As a web solutions provider with a long history – and one addressing the substantial needs of clients with complex online requirements – Silverstripe found itself with clients on multiple legacy platforms, with websites and associated infrastructures at varying degrees of maturity and modernity.
-As a strategic priority, the company sought standardisation on a single platform and identified AWS as the preferred target.
+As a strategic priority, the company sought standardisation on a single platform and identified AWS as the platform of choice.
 “We have many clients looking for onshore cloud with infrastructure and platform as a service,” says Silverstripe CEO Tobias Oschwald.
 “With multiple platforms, we require multiple skills sets; even across two providers, there is added complexity in maintenance, and it rapidly results in considerable technical debt in terms of keeping up with the latest versions.
 And it stifles innovation; if we have a single platform offering a full set of features, we can innovate across our entire customer base, rather than for individual clients.”

 AWS, he notes, was selected as the platform of choice owing to market leadership and the availability of skills on the platform.